Divine-Star-Software/CrystallineBlissGameServer/README.md

   country: string;
   language: string;
   gameVersion: string;
-  //default is ./cert/cert.key used for devopment or local use certKeyPath?: string;
+  //default is ./cert/cert.key used for dev or local use certKeyPath?: string;
-  //default is ./cert/cert.crt used for devopment or local use certCrtPath?: string;
+  //default is ./cert/cert.crt used for dev or local use certCrtPath?: string;
   logErrors?: boolean;
   //default is ./errors/